27 Marketing Portfolio Examples (And Why They Work in 2026)

 Behind the thumbnails you'll find case studies showing amazing examples of the assets they created, alongside explanations and impressive numbers, like increasing organic reach for product launches by 382%.

-6. Hibah Saquid
+8. Hibah Saquid

 A lot of online portfolios were just a bunch of folders on Google Drive a couple of years ago.
-Thankfully we've all discovered portfolio websites since then, but why not go back to the roots for some design nostalgia?
+Thankfully, we've all discovered portfolio websites since then, but why not go back to the roots for some design nostalgia?

-Hibah did just that with her custom project thumbnails that looks like sparkling, pastel pink folders.
+Hibah did just that with her custom project thumbnails that look like sparkling, pastel pink folders.
 Their titles and descriptions tell you exactly what to expect from each, so there's really no need for a more descriptive or precise visual representation.

-7. Alaina Thomas
+9. Alaina Thomas

 Alaina’s marketing portfolio shows perfectly how big of an impact images can make.
 She customized her photos with a dark grey box shadow and used matching (but not identical) backgrounds for her section divider titles.